ENG498-JCDD/Team3/src/wc-demographics-dash.md

   </div>
 </div>

 Overall the percentage SNAP households with a female householder and children has remained steady over the past decade.
 The same is true when comparing SNAP and non-SNAP single women with children.
-Although each township shows individual variability over the years, the Wake County avg has remained the same.
+Although each township shows individual variability over the years, the Wake County avg has slightly decreased over the past decade.

 ## Disability Status